-A unique collection of anatomically precise reconstructions of human species will greet visitors on the staircase in the museum foyer.
+A unique collection of anatomically precise reconstructions of human species will greet visitors on the stairway in the museum foyer.
 The reconstructions can be experienced up close or through interactive binoculars in their indigenous settings.
 Homo Sapiens and the other lifelike human species were reconstructed from archaeological finds of bones from around the world that were scientifically researched.

-The staircase leading to the ethnographic exhibitions displays precise reconstructions of three contemporary people: An Australian aborigine, Stephen Hawking, the internationally acclaimed British physicist, and a Siberian female shaman - each offering their very diverse estimates of where we as humans come from and where we are going.
+The stairway leading to the ethnographic exhibitions displays precise reconstructions of three contemporary people: An Australian aborigine, Stephen Hawking, the internationally acclaimed British physicist, and a Siberian female shaman - each offering their very diverse estimates of where we as humans come from and where we are going.

 The archaeological exhibitions